 The Larva live in water and come to the surface to breathe.
 They shed their skin 4 times...each time growing larger.
 They feed on micro-organisms.
 On the forth molt it changes into pupa.
 This stage lasts 4-14 days.

-Here is a great mosquito fact: It is the females that bite us for our blood.
+Here is my mosquito fact for you: It is the females that bite us for our blood.
 She uses the blood meal so that she can develop eggs.

 So What Is A Good Mosquito Repellant?